srysis/json_editor/README.md

 ```

+**!
+There is an issue when user drags a file to the drop area, the hover pseudoclass does not trigger, thus the appearance of the drop area doesn't change.
+Currently there is no fix for that as there is seemingly no reason for it to not work.**

 ! _This is not a final version of the app, so more QoL features like data validation will be added soon._